Ballymun: Retail

 In 2009, when Ireland was recovering from financial crisis, the developer secured permission for a complex to be called Springcross, involving a planned investment of 800 million euro to provide more than 70 shopping and office units, cinema and other entertainment facilities, dining places, a new public library branch, and a creche.
 Construction was planned to begin by 2010, but by then the site had been taken over by State agency NAMA, and the project was unable to proceed.
 Various units had closed during and after the disruption of the regeneration, and the anchor tenant, Tesco Ireland, handed back its unit early in 2014.
 In May 2014, NAMA and Treasury's receivers agreed to sell the 53% share back to the council, and in 2016 the Council used compulsory purchase powers to secure clear title to the whole complex, with the final lessees leaving mid-2018, and the centre being boarded up.
 In 2019, a 1.9 million euro contract to clear the site was awarded, and main demolition started mid-2019.
 The council announced plans to sell the site to a new developer, who would be permitted to construct a combined retail and residential building.
 As of 2025, the site remained vacant.

 Aside from the shopping centre, there was a Supervalu supermarket, and in 2020, a Lidl store also opened; the Supervalu closed in late 2023.
-The area is otherwise served by shopping centres some kilometres way in Finglas and Santry.
-As of 2004, 78% of locals shopped at least once a week in a van shop, 66% in Ballymun Shopping Centre, 44% in Omni Centre in Santry and 19% in Finglas.
+The area is otherwise served by shopping centres in Finglas and Santry.
+As of 2004, 78% of locals shopped at least once a week in a van shop, 66% in Ballymun Shopping Centre, 44% in Omni Park in Santry and 19% in Finglas.